Freizeitler/twigBoilerplate/README.md

 A little handy boilerplate for setting up component-based development based on PHP respectively Twig.
 The component structure follows the Atomic Design approach but can be changed as will.
 SASS in collaboration with BEM is used for this example.

 ## Installation

+Download the project and extract it into its folder.
+Keep in mind that a PHP server is needed to run the site.

 __In upfront you need to install [npm](https://www.npmjs.com/), [composer](https://getcomposer.org/) and [gulp](https://gulpjs.com/).__

 Start with: